-Sophomore forward Missy Denk picked up a pair of goals for the Black Bears
+Sophomore forward Missy Denk posts pair of goals for Black Bears

 ORONO, Maine - The University of Maine women's ice hockey team blanked Sacred Heart 6-0 in the season-opener on Friday night at Alfond Arena.
 Missy Denk (Poplar Grove, Ill.) led the Maine offense with a pair of goals, while Myriam Croussette (Bair-Comeau, Quebec) had a goal and two assists.

 Maine had a commanding 20-2 edge in shots on goal in the first period and took the lead when Danielle Ward (Lansing, Mich.) roofed a puck over Sacred Heart goalie Alexius Schutt.
 Maine took the 1-0 lead into the first intermission.

 The Black Bears then exploded for four goals in the second period.
 Melissa Gagnon (St. Gilles, Quebec) notched a power play goal on a shot from just inside the blueline.
 More and Dawn Sullivan (Enfield, Nova Scotia) each assisted on the goal.

 Maine found the back of the net less than a minute later when Denk scored her first of the game, beating Schutt on a pass from Brittany Dougherty (Chesterfield, Mich.).
 Denk scored her second of the period on the power play at 14:22 from Croussette and Ward.

 The Black Bears extended their lead to 5-0 with less than two minutes to play in the second period.
 While killing a penalty, Katy Massey (Waterville, Maine) made eluded a defender and got the puck to Croussette in front of the net.
 Croussette beat Schutt for her first goal of the season.